-My current work involves a lot of reading, and I receive a ton of files from very many sources — colleagues, contractors, vendors, document systems, et al. The fact that I have instead tried listening to them in dull monotone must be a give away.
+My current work involves a lot of reading, and I receive a ton of files from many sources — colleagues, contractors, vendors, document systems, et al. The fact that I have instead tried listening to them in dull monotone1 must be a give away.
 Last Sunday, I sat down to list all the minor house-keeping annoyances that stop me in my tracks while working, so I could do something about them.

 Here are the top five:

 - Split and scattered pdf files in a folder

 I realised that I had solved these problems at one time or the other in the past, but hadn’t joined them up into a single tool belt that I could access with a simple command in one stroke.
 Like my backup routine before, I realised I could create a